Like with humans, water is the most important requirement for your livestock. But how much can you expect each animal to consume?

 Protecting animals from these harmful weather extremes will decrease their need for water and food.
 This controls costs and increases animal comfort.

 Outpost Paddock Shelters are specially designed for protecting calves, alpacas, pigs, goats and lambs from weather extremes.
-The benefits of housing your livestock in an Outpost Paddock Shelter can be seen in the animal’s overall development.
+The benefits of housing your livestock in an paddock shelter can be seen in the animal’s overall development.
 For example, using Paddock Shelters for calves can increase growth rates by up to 20%.

 Constructed with sturdy timber framing combined with quality corrugated iron or Colorsteel roofing, Outpost shelters provide strong, lasting protection for vulnerable stock.
 For areas where high winds are a particular problem, Ground Anchor Kits are also available.

 For more options, please take a look at our range of livestock shelters, farm storage and garden sheds.